tsackton/taelgarverse/docs/gazetteer/northwest-coast/northern-provinces/voltara/voltara.md

 ## Overview

 Voltara, the northernmost substantial settlement in the Chardonian Empire, is a walled town of maybe 2000 people.
-It is situated on a grassy lowland steppe east of the [Fiamatara Mountains](<../../fiamatara-mountains/fiamatara-mountains.md>), primarily supported by a large mining industry in the nearby hills, which are rich in chalyte.
+It is situated on a grassy lowland steppe east of the [Fiatara Mountains](<../../fiamatara-mountains/fiatara-mountains.md>), primarily supported by a large mining industry in the nearby hills, which are rich in chalyte.
 The grasslands are fertile land, and sheep farming and agriculture is common in the Voltara hinterlands.